Michael I. Bergman

 Geophysical Fluid Dynamics:

 The Earth's magnetic field is generated by fluid motions in the molten iron outer core, but the details of this magnetohydrodynamic (MHD) dynamo are poorly understood.
 However, rotational and magnetic forces are certainly important.
-Using a rotating table and an electromagnet, we are working on a laboratory model for the solidification of the Earth's core. (pictures).
-In particular, we are conducting studies on the effects of rotation and magnetic fields on the convection that results from solidification.
+Using a rotating table we built a laboratory model for the solidification of the Earth's core (picture).
 Solidification of the inner core from the outer core is thought to represent a primary energy source for the fluid motions that drive the geodynamo, so that understanding the convection that results from solidification may give insight into how the Earth's magnetic field is generated.
-One particularly interesting style of convection that occurs during solidification is channel convection, which results from a non-linear focusing mechanism. (pictures).
+One particularly interesting style of convection that occurs during solidification is channel convection (picture), which results from a non-linear focusing mechanism.
 In addition to possibly occurring at the Earth's inner-outer core boundary, channel convection occurs in solidifying sea ice sheets, where it plays an important role in the heat transfer between the atmosphere and the ocean, and in single crystal nickel-base alloys used in gas turbines, where it can be deleterious.

 Mineral Physics: